promisegrid/grid-poc/x/wire/wire-test.md

-# PromiseGrid Wire Protocol Compliance Test Cases
+# PromiseGrid Wire Protocol Document Test Cases

+These test cases are not for the protocol itself or for code that implements the protocol.
+They are here to test the wire protocol document, and are intended to be evaluated by an LLM or similar tool.

 ### CID Format Compliance
 1. Are all CIDs used as map keys in DAG-CBOR structures represented as